 Please contact firstname.lastname@example.org if you have any questions.

-Don’t forget, Cultural Vistas is always here for you if you ever have any problems during your training program or if you ever feel you are not in a good state emotionally.
+Don’t forget, Cultural Vistas is always here for you.
 We can help provide you with additional resources and assist you in any way we can.
 Please feel free to contact your Responsible Officer with any issues regarding wellness during your program.

 Latest posts by Sunjeong Lee (see all)